 Regarding the advances of the aid that can be obtained, the CDTI offers a 35% advance of the aid granted, up to a limit of €250,000, without requiring additional guarantees.
 The loan is repayable within a period of 10 to 15 years, including a grace period of 2 to 3 years.

 2) Direct Innovation Line

-This financing instrument, directly managed by the CDTI and co-financed with Structural Funds through the Research, Development and Innovation Operating Program, under the “de minimis” rules, is aimed at enterprises which carry out technological innovation projects whose objectives cover one or more of the following cases: (i) active incorporation and adaptation of technologies entailing an innovation at the enterprise, as well as processes aimed at improving technologies and adapting them to new markets; (ii) the application of the industrial design and engineering of the product and process for technological improvement; or (iii) application of a new or significantly improved production or supply method (including significant changes in the area of techniques, equipment and/or software).
+This financing instrument, directly managed by the CDTI and co-financed with Structural Funds through the Research, Development and Innovation Operating Program, under the “de minimis” rules, is aimed at enterprises which carry out technological innovation projects whose objectives cover one or more of the following cases: (i) active incorporation and adaptation of emerging technologies entailing an innovation at the enterprise, as well as processes aimed at improving technologies and adapting them to new markets; (ii) the application of the industrial design and engineering of the product and process for the improvement thereof; or (iii) application of a new or significantly improved production or supply method (including relevant changes in the area of techniques, equipment and/or software).

 Projects cannot last less than 6 months or more than 24 months and the minimum eligible budget will be €175,000.
 The amount of the financing will be 75% of the eligible budget (CDTI funds), which can be increased to 85% if co-financed by ERDF funds.